Zhvanets

 Zhvanets (Жванець) is a village (a selo) in Kamianets-Podilskyi Raion (district) of Khmelnytskyi Oblast in western Ukraine.
 It hosts the administration of Zhvanets rural hromada, one of the hromadas of Ukraine.
 The village's population was 1,529 as of the 2001 Ukrainian census.
+Formerly a town, Zhvanets is known for its historical castle and remains of fortifications.

+Geography

+The village lies at the confluence of Zhvanchyk river with the Dniester.

 History

 Żwaniec, as it was known in Polish, was first mentioned in 1431, when the knight Svychko (or Svichka) received this settlement from Polish King Władysław II Jagiełło.
 It was established in an unpopulated area in the 15th century.
 Later on, it passed to the Jazłowiecki, Sroczycki, Koniecpolski and Lanckoroński noble families.
 Administratively it was located in the Podolian Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
-In the 15th century, the Zhvanets Castle was built, which was repeatedly rebuilt in the 16th and 17th centuries and was significantly destroyed during the 20th century.
+In the 15th century, the Zhvanets Castle was built.
+Repeatedly rebuilt in the 16th and 17th centuries and significantly destroyed during the 20th century, the fortification was designed to serve as a counterpart to the Ottoman Khotyn Fortress located on the opposite bank of the DNiester.